unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 - Creating test accounts
 - Developing and testing applications for free (use the faucet to get SUNS tokens)
-- Testing existing applications against new releases or release candidates of <uns/> Core
+- Testing existing applications against new releases or release candidates of <brand name="uns"/> Core

 Please note that **this network is ephemeral**, and may be reset anytime.
 Resets will be announced several days before the effective operation, so follow [announcements published on the unik-name forum](https://forum.unik-name.com/c/uns-network).

 #### SANDBOX faucet

-If you need SUNS tokens to test the <uns/> features (creating your UNIK for example), you can ask for SUNS on [the unik-name forum](https://forum.unik-name.com/c/uns-network/faucet).
+If you need SUNS tokens to test the <brand name="uns"/> features (creating your UNIK for example), you can ask for SUNS on [the unik-name forum](https://forum.unik-name.com/c/uns-network/faucet).
-Don't forget to provide your cryptoaccount address, created with [the <uns/> CLI](cli.html#cryptoaccount-create) or [the desktop wallet](wallet) (it must start with a `S` letter, such as `SHxZ4PSU9uaDeEhsfinn8jCempbLwwyFQB`).
+Don't forget to provide your cryptoaccount address, created with [the <brand name="uns"/> CLI](cli.html#cryptoaccount-create) or [the desktop wallet](wallet) (it must start with a `S` letter, such as `SHxZ4PSU9uaDeEhsfinn8jCempbLwwyFQB`).

 You can also use [a community-managed faucet to receive SUNS](https://uns-faucet.rigwild.dev/).